Kazberovich/chatgpt_flutter/README.md

-# chatgpt_flutter
+# chatgpt_playground

-ChatGPT Flutter Playground
+A new Flutter project.